evaera/Aurora/README.md

 But what if you want something else to change the player's walk speed as well, potentially at the same time?
 For example, in addition to the heavy weapon, say the player could equip a shield which also slows them down a bit.
 If we follow the same flow as when we implemented the logic for the heavy weapon above, we now have a problem: The player can equip both the heavy weapon and the shield, and then unequip the heavy weapon.
 Now, the player can walk around at full speed with a shield up when they should still be slowed!

 Aurora solves this problem correctly by allowing you to apply a movement speed Aura from each of your equipped items.
 Each Aura would then provide the movement speed altering *Effect*, each of which can have different intensities.
-Then, every update cycle, Aurora will group all similar *Effects* and feed all of their values into a single reducer function.
+Then, every time an Aura is added or removed, Aurora will group all similar *Effects* and feed all of their values into a single reducer function.
 In this case, the function will find the lowest value from all of the Auras, and then the player's WalkSpeed will be set to that number.

 <img src="assets/Diagram.svg" alt="Aurora" />